Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​The Technology domain excels at creating resilient boards of 'Construct' units, supported by powerful Assets and Upgrades.
 The core strategy revolves around leveraging subtype synergies to create an unbreachable wall that grinds the opponent down with 'Impact' damage and efficient attacks.

 ​Synergy Chain: A player deploys the Leader Director-General Axiom, whose passive grants all other 'Construct' units 'Steadfast'.
-They then deploy Vanguard Phalanx to establish a solid Front Row.
-Now, a board of otherwise simple units becomes a formidable defensive line that is both difficult to move (Steadfast) and hard to destroy (\+1 Defense).
-This durable board can then be supported by Assets like Construct Fabricator to generate more 'Construct' tokens or Tactical Uplink to grant all Constructs \+1 Attack, shifting from defense to offense.
+They then deploy Vanguard Phalanx to establish a solid presence in the Vanguard (Row 2) or the Contested Zone (Row 3).
+Now, a board of otherwise simple units becomes a formidable defensive line that is both difficult to move (Steadfast) and hard to destroy (+1 Defense).
+This durable board can then be supported by Assets like Construct Fabricator to generate more 'Construct' tokens or Tactical Uplink to grant all Constructs +1 Attack, shifting from defense to offense.

 ​The Psionic Web (Psionics)

 ​The Psionics domain specializes in disruption and targeted removal, centered on the 'Synaptic Mark' mechanic.
 The strategy is a two-step process: apply the 'Synaptic Mark' state with enabler cards, then exploit that mark with powerful payoff cards to control the board and the opponent's hand.

-​Synergy Chain: A player uses the 3 CP unit Synaptic Infiltrator to apply 'Synaptic Mark' to a key enemy threat.
+​Synergy Chain: A player uses the 3 RP / 3 CP unit Synaptic Infiltrator to apply 'Synaptic Mark' to a key enemy threat.
 This mark does nothing on its own, but it enables a suite of powerful follow-up plays.
 On a subsequent turn, the player can activate the Leader The Silent Judge to destroy the marked unit for a mere 2 CP, turning a generic status into hyper-efficient removal.
-Alternatively, a Psychic Executioner attacking the marked unit gains \+2 Attack, allowing it to trade up against larger foes.
+Alternatively, a Psychic Executioner attacking the marked unit gains +2 Attack, allowing it to trade up against larger foes.
 This synergy can be scaled up with Events like Mental Collapse, which applies the 'Suppressed' state to all marked units simultaneously, creating a massive tempo swing.

 ​The Divine Host (Divinity)